Can I Really Lose My Security Deposit Over A Stain?

 However, there are these rare occasions when breaking the routine is positive, even awesome.
 They usually have nothing to do with the cleaning itself, which adds colour to my job – I cannot be sure what stories I will have in the bag by the end of the day.

-Any move-out cleaning job usually consists of three stages – the customer gets in touch with us, and we schedule an appointment for a suitable date; one of our crews performs the cleaning; one of the other supervisors or I do a final check-up with the customer and the property manager to make sure there are no residual issues.
+Any move-out cleaning job usually consists of three stages – the customer gets in touch with us, and we schedule an appointment for a suitable date; one of our crews performs the cleaning; one of the other supervisors or I do a final check-up with the customer and the property manager to make sure there are no residual issues and the security deposit is clear.

 The story I am going to tell you about had nothing uncommon about its first two stages.
 We received a quote request from central Acton for an end-of-tenancy cleaning of a 2-bedroom apartment on the second floor of a terraced house.
 It turned out the couple in their early thirties had just had their second baby and were moving to a larger house in nearby Bedford Park.
 We quickly sorted out the details and booked the appointment for a few days later.